robbert-vdh/yabridge/README.md

 - First of all, you'll want to make sure that you can run programs with realtime scheduling.
 Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREEMPT` patch set in their regular kernels.
-You can verify that this is working correctly by running `chrt -f 10 whoami`, which should your username, and running `uname -a` should print something that contains `PREEMPT` in the output.
+You can verify that this is working correctly by running `chrt -f 10 whoami`, which should print your username, and running `uname -a` should print something that contains `PREEMPT` in the output.

 - You can also try enabling the `threadirqs` kernel parameter and using which